Acute Panic Attack

 Limited-symptom panic attacks

-It is possible to experience a panic attack, in which less than four of the above symptoms are present.
-This is called a limited-symptom panic attack.
+It is possible to experience a panic attack, in which less than four of the above symptoms are present, which is called a limited-symptom panic attack.

 Limited-symptom panic attacks are often experienced by people undergoing effective treatment for panic disorder, as they learn to use therapeutic techniques to reduce the number and severity of the symptoms they experience during an attack.

-The duration of a panic attack is usually between 5 and 20 minutes, with most panic attacks reaching their peak at around 10 minutes.
+The duration of a panic attack is usually between five and 20 minutes, with most panic attacks reaching their peak at around 10 minutes.

 Nearly all panic attacks subside in under an hour, at which point the physical and psychological symptoms will be alleviating or no longer be present.
 It is normal to feel exhausted and shaken by the experience of having a panic attack after the attack itself is over, and there are many techniques, such as breathing exercises, which can help one begin to feel better.

 Recurrent panic attacks

 It is possible for a person to become so distressed by a panic attack that, rather than calming down afterwards, they experience a recurrent panic attack or several.
 One should not be concerned about one’s long-term health if one experiences one or more subsequent attacks after the initial episode, as there are no long-term health consequences.

 Learning coping techniques, such as breathing exercises to perform in the event of a panic attack, can help one calm down efficiently, reducing the likelihood of recurrent panic attacks.